 You can apply for a Court of Protection Order to be either or both types of Deputy, depending on the support your loved one needs.

-Making an application to the Court of Protection can be a complicated process, which is where our solicitors can step in to lend their support, ensuring that all of the appropriate forms are filled out correctly and efficiently.
+Making an application to the Court of Protection can be a complicated process, which is where our solicitors can step in to lend their expertise, ensuring that all of the appropriate forms are filled out correctly and efficiently.

-If appointed as a Court of Protection Deputy, you will have a wide range of important responsibilities.
+If you are appointed as a Court of Protection Deputy, you will have a wide range of important responsibilities.
 Keeping on top of these responsibilities can be daunting, especially if you have never acted as a Deputy before.

 There may be a scenario where you need to make an emergency Court of Protection application.
-For example, this may be because someone requires urgent medical treatment where consent is needed, or a decision must be made quickly regarding paying for medical care.
+For example, this may be because someone requires urgent medical treatment where consent is needed or a decision must be made quickly regarding paying for medical care.

 We can provide prompt guidance if an emergency application is required.